cwi-dis/2immerse-editor/docs/live_tool_support.md

 The `parameter` parameters can be relative XPath expressions pointing to the attribute to be modified.

+The `value` can be an _Attribute Value Template_, in which case the expression is evaluated and the result stored in the attribute to be modified.

+At the moment, exactly two AVTs are implemented (hardcoded), to record current time point and duration.
+These are used to set the `tl:dur` attribute of `tl:sleep` elements dynamically.
+See the examples above for how to use these.

 On `trigger`, the whole event is copied and its `xml:id` is replaced by a new unique id.
 All parameter values are filled in.
 Then the new element is inserted into the timeline as a new child of the parent of the `<tt:events>` element.

 The new element (with its new ID) will now show up in the `get` return value, with `trigger=false` and `modify=true`.
 It will disappear from there whenever its natural duration is done.

 The parameter structure for types _choice_ and _bool_ still needs to be defined, probably with some form of indirection.
 These could then also be used to set multiple parameters at the same time (such as _mediaUrl_ and _auxMediaUrl_ for video elements).

+### Timeline service coordination

+The trigger tool backend needs to coordinate with the timeline service:

+- The timeline service needs to tell when elements become active and inactive, so the backend can adapt the set of triggerable and modifyable events.
+- The timeline service needs to tell the backend the current clock values of certain elements, so the backend can insert the correct values for the `{tt:clock(.)}` and `{tt:clock(..)}` time values.

+When synthesizing the document for the timeline service, the backend inserts the attribute `tt:wantstatus="true"` on all elements for which it wants status and timing updates.

+The timeline service now reports `tls:state` and `tls:progress` for those elements (regularly, or whenever they have changed).

+The backend stores these on its internal representation of the elements (after converting the progress to a `tls:epoch` that represents start time of the element, so current time of the element can be recomputed later).

 ## Preproduction Tool Considerations